z0rt3p/mapquest/README.md

     # Instantiate the API using an API key
     mapquest = MapQuest.new API_KEY
+    # TO use open mapquest
+    mapquest = Mapquest.new API_KEY API_VERSION true

     # Get geolocation data
     data = mapquest.geocoding.address "London, UK"